ObooSmartClock/Oboo-Source/README.md

 * See `CHANGELOG.md` for a listing of the changes for each firmware version and build
 * See `DISCLAIMER.md` for Onion's disclaimer regarding this build system

+# Using this Build System

+This buildsystem can be used to create packages and firmware for the Oboo Smart Clock.
+There are two preferred ways to use the buildsystem:

+1. Creating and using the Docker image **Recommended method**
+2. Running the build system on a Linux system

 ## Using the Docker Image

 The Docker image takes care of all environmental configuration and is the recommended method.Using this method creates a Docker image that can be used to compile the Oboo Smart Clock build system